KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 permission.maybeAskPermission(onSuccess, rationaleText, rationaleOkButton, rationaleCancelButton);
 ```

 Asks for permission if not done already or declined.
-Permission is asked through the official - and only - Android dialog.
+Permission is asked through the official - and only - Android system dialog.
 If permission is not granted by the user, a second time the app starts a "rationale" dialog is displayed explaining why permission needs to be given.
 You can customize the text, buttons, and theme of this dialog.

 Call it like this: